xarchived/starlette-marshal/README.md

 # Starlette Marshal

-This package has two usage.Provide a "JSONResponse" to replace simple Starlette "JSONResponse" and works with other Python JSON libraries.
+This package has two usage.
+Provide a "JSONResponse" to replace simple Starlette "JSONResponse" and works with other Python JSON libraries.
 And offer a "json" library to replace Python "json" library, so we can use it instead.